secretstartups/handbook/architecture/workflow/index.html.md

 title: "Evolution Workflow"
 ---

-As engineers at GitLab, we lead the **evolution** of software, constantly working to find the right balance between reactive work, preventive work, and innovation.
-We strive to determine what work is important and what work is not, leveraging knowledge from those that know the most about GitLab, and empowing people to work on things that prevent a variety of problems from happening and that make everyone more productive.
+As engineers at GitLab, we lead the **evolution** of software, constantly working to find the right balance between proactive, reactive work, preventive work, and innovation.
+We strive to determine what work is important and what work is not, leveraging knowledge from those that know the most about GitLab, and empowing people to work on things that make everyone more productive.
 Experimenting and innovating are core to how we work, and **we focus on collaboration, results and iteration** to achieve our goals.

 With growth, however, comes complexity.
 An organic approach to our work sometimes requires help to ensure we are most effective.
-Help may be in the form of highligting priorities to key decision makers, ensuring organizational alignment across teams and departments, and validating our technical approaches. **Engineering technical leaders take on the task of helping engineers through these challenges** by enabling them when they feel they need help navigating the organization across team and departamental boundaries, all while ensuring we cover our basis across functional areas.
+Help may be in the form of validating our technical approaches, ensuring organizational alignment across teams and departments, and driving priorities to key decision makers. **Technical Engineering leaders take on the task of helping engineers through these challenges** by enabling them when they feel they need assistance navigating the organization across team and departamental boundaries, all while ensuring we cover our bases across functional areas.
 In order to do so, we have a process to helps us make architectural changes a success.
-The Architecture Evolution workflow is intended to provide a channel for influence amplication to drive the solution of complex problems both technically and organizationally.
+The **Architecture Evolution workflow** is intended to provide a channel for influence amplication to drive the solution of complex problems both technically and organizationally.

 ## Workflow: TL;DR

 **As an engineer, you and your manager determine whether to invoke the Architecture Evolution workflow**.
-When in doubt, **do not hesitate to reach out to an Architecture Evolution Coach**.
-Most (if not all) work begins with an issue or epic in a project as part of you regular workflow (which we will generally refer to as a **domain issue**).
+When in doubt, **do not hesitate to reach out to an Architecture Evolution Coach** for input.
+Most (if not all) work begins with an issue or epic (which we will generally refer to as a **domain issue** in this document) in a project as part of you regular workflow.
 These are everyday issues and epics created in their relevant projects.
-Engineers and Managers use a domain issue to scope problems and possibly outline a solution.
-If the domain issue turns out to be complex (in terms of the problem domain or organizational involvement required to solve the problem), Engineers and Managers may decide to invoke the Architecture Evolution workflow.
+Engineers and managers use a domain issue to scope problems and possibly outline a solution.
+If the domain issue turns out to be complex (in terms of the the problem domain itself or organizational involvement required to solve the problem), engineers and managers may decide to invoke the Architecture Evolution workflow to enlist help from technical Engineering leaders and other relevant experts.

 1. Determine with your manager whether to invoke the workflow.
 1. Open an **architecture issue** (project TBD), which tracks progress of the workflow itself.
-   1. Add a sensible title and a link to the domain issue in the description.
+   1. Add a sensible title, and a brief summary and a link to the domain issue in the description.
-   1. DRIs: assign this issue to yourself, your manager, and an Architecture Evolution Coach (AEC); as we make progress and identify an Engineering Management Leader, said individual will replace your manager as a DRI.
+   1. DRIs: assign the architecture issue to yourself, your manager, and an Architecture Evolution Coach (AEC); as we make progress and identify a management Engineering Leader, this individual will replace your manager as a DRI.
 1. Open a **blueprint merge request** (project) for the blueprint.
    1. Add a sensible title and a link to the architecture issue in the description.
-   1. Mention appropriate Domain Experts and Functional Experts (Security, QA and Infrastructure)
+   1. @-mention appropriate Domain Experts and Functional Experts (Security, QA and Infrastructure)
-   1. Mention relevant Product Management DRI if applicable
+   1. @-mention relevant Product Management DRI if applicable
    1. Post on `#architecture`
 1. The AEC will help with scoping, roadmap placement, and organizational amplification by:
    1. Evaluating and updating roadmaps as necessary
-   1. Engaging with the appropriate Engineeering Management Leader who will make priority and resource allocation decisions
+   1. Engaging with the appropriate Engineeering Management Leader who will make priority and staffing decisions
    1. Engage Product Management if no PM DRI was initially identified
+   1. Engaging with the Technical Writing team.
-1. The **outcome** of architecture issue an **Architecture Blueprint** and possible roadmap updates
+1. The **result** of an architecture issue an **Architecture Blueprint** and possible roadmap updates
-   1. Entains a MR against the  `doc/architecture/blueprints` directory in GitLab project and its corresponding discussion
+   1. Entails a MR against the  `doc/architecture/blueprints` directory in GitLab project and its corresponding discussion
    1. Outlines the scope of the problem, its solution, and the expected needs to solve the problem long-term
    1. When ready, the MR is assigned to the Engineeeing Leader that will make the appropriate decisions for merging
    1. Once merged, a link to the blueprint is added to the Architecture Roadmap

-### Getting thing done: Execution
+### Getting things done

 At this point, problem scope (domain and organizational) is known and documented, as are stakeholders.
-From this point on, we're focused on execution, which is outside the scope of the Architecture Evolution Workflow.
-At this stage, DRIs take full control and drive towards results:
+The Architecture Evolution workflow is complete.
+From this point on, we're focused on execution.
+At this stage, the management Engineering leader will assign new DRIs, who will take full control of the work and drive towards results:

-1. Three (3) [Directly Responsible Individuals (DRIs)](/handbook/people-group/directly-responsible-individuals/) are assigned and collaborate together to get the work done,
+1. Three (3) [Directly Responsible Individuals (DRIs)](/handbook/people-group/directly-responsible-individuals/) are assigned and collaborate together to get the work done.
-1. A [Working Group](/company/team/structure/working-groups/) can be formed if deemed necessary by DRIs
+1. A [Working Group](/company/team/structure/working-groups/) may be created if deemed necessary by DRIs.
-1. DRIs propagate the blueprint across sub-departments and ensure that work gets scheduled,
+1. DRIs propagate the architecture blueprint across sub-departments and ensure that work gets scheduled.
-1. Teams schedule their work based on their interpretation of the strategy described in the document,
+1. Teams schedule their work based on their interpretation of the strategy described in the document.
-1. DRIs described in the blueprint are the decision makers for the approach taken,
+1. DRIs described in the blueprint are the decision makers for the approach taken.
-1. After the initial iterations, work can be concluded or expanded, the blueprint gets updated.
+1. After the initial iterations, work can be concluded or expanded (in which case, the blueprint is updated).